Testing Causality in Scientific Modelling Software: Discussion

 \subsection{Threats to Validity}

-Our evaluation in \Cref{sec:case-studies} cannot be used, and does not claim, to make general conclusions about the accuracy and scalability of the CTF.
-Instead, it is intended to serve as a proof of concept that causality-focused software testing activities can be framed and solved as problems of CI, and therefore demonstrate the potential for graphical CI to be applied to software testing problems.
+Our evaluative case studies in \Cref{sec:case-studies} do not claim to make generalisable conclusions regarding the accuracy, efficiency, and effort associated with the CTF.
+Instead, these case studies serve as proofs of concept that show - for the studied subject systems - how formulating metamorphic testing as a CI problem makes it possible to apply the approach in situations where conventional metamorphic testing methods are impractical.
 Nonetheless, there are some threats to validity worth considering here.